SQLek/wiydziomka/README.md

 ### Studio Mode

 Groq has a nice feature in its developer console:
-Studio Mode, which allows easy experimenting with system prompts,
+Studio Mode, which allows easy experimentation with system prompts,
 context messages, and A/B testing of different models.

 No persistence and manual copy-pasting required.